The Ultimate K-Beauty Routine for Oily Skin

 - Sebum regulation (not oil stripping)

-Your goal isn't oil-free skin — it's balanced, healthy skin that produces just enough oil to protect itself.
+Your goal isn't oil-free skin; it's balanced, healthy skin that produces just enough oil to protect itself.

 The 10-Step K-Beauty Routine for Oily Skin (Simplified to 7)

 Let's be real: not everyone has time for 10 steps.
 Here's the streamlined routine that delivers results without the overwhelm.
+If you want the full routine generated for your specific skin and products, Seoul Sister's Smart Routine Builder creates personalized AM/PM routines with automatic layering order and ingredient conflict detection.

 Step 1: Oil Cleanser (Yes, Really)